Flipnote-Collective/kwz-restoration/README.md

  - The step index with the lowest RMS is the correct step index
    - Predictor correction is now no longer needed due to <=40 step indexes being found to correctly decode the audio.

+ - Repeat for all tracks in the file before mixing.

 # Issues
  - Are there false positives in some notes?
    - Where multiple step index are close to each other in value, but slightly different.
      - Is lowest RMS still the best solution?
 Need to investigate further, possibly with comparison to PPM audio if it can be found.
 Otherwise, will have to assume lowest is best.
+     - Upon further investigation, it seems like the lowest is still the most correct due to spikes observed with higher step index values.